 Weighing only 27.7 ounces, this reel can spool up to 230 yards of braid.
 It features six stainless steel bearings that can last up to 10 times longer compared to standard ball bearings.
 Its rotor has been computer balanced for vibration-free and smooth rotation.
 It also features sealed, waterproof drag.
 This reel is a must for inshore fishermen.

-What to Look for in a Saltwater Fishing Reel
+Features to Look for in Saltwater Fishing Reels

 When shopping for a saltwater fishing reel, you’ll want to consider the following components.